Johay90/CriminalWarfare/README.md

 # CriminalWarfare
-A textbased mafia game experiance made in PHP and MySQL.
+A textbased mafia game experience made in PHP and MySQL.

 # Progress
 Never finished, discontinued for now.